microsoft/weblogic-on-azure/coherence/README.md

 * Find and click on myAppGateway.
 Find and copy the DNS name for the Application Gateway.
 * The application will be available at `<App Gateway DNS>`/weblogic-cafe.

-## Link to the Coherence Mbean using JConsole
+## Connect to the Coherence JMX Server using JConsole
-The Coherence Mbean server will be started in the oldest member of the cluster, so we need to find it.
+The Coherence Mbean server will be started as the oldest member of the cluster, so we need to find it and connect to it.
+We can connect using JConsole.
 [JConsole](https://en.wikipedia.org/wiki/JConsole) is a GUI tool that can monitor remote JVM, and it comes for free with JDK.
 * Go to `<admin server DNS name>:7001/console`
 * Signin with Username=`weblogic`, Password=`Secret123456`.
 * Click `Diagonostics` in "Domain Structure" window, and go to `Log Files`.